Staying in Australia

 When you must depart the country

-Graduate research students are also entitled to remain in Australia during their thesis marking period (if their visa is still valid).
+Graduate researchers are also entitled to remain in Australia during their thesis marking period (if their visa is still valid).

 Applying for a new visa

 The University of Melbourne can only provide advice about how changes to your enrolment may affect your student visa.

 If you need to apply for a new visa after completing your course, you can engage a registered migration agent to assist you.
 Legally, only registered migration agents can provide immigration advice and assistance.